awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 1. Write code to extract the `Status` field from the completion status JSON\.

-1. If the value of `Status` is `SUCCESS`, run the following AWS CLI command to show the label detection results\.
+1. If the value of `Status` is `SUCCEEDED`, run the following AWS CLI command to show the label detection results\.

    ```
    aws rekognition get-label-detection  --job-id JobId \